-Dr. Pascual-Garrido is an Assistant Professor in the Orthopaedic Surgery, Adult Reconstruction-Adolescent and Young Adult Hip Service, at Washington University in St Louis.
+Dr. Pascual-Garrido is an Associate Professor in the Orthopaedic Surgery, Adult Reconstruction-Adolescent and Young Adult Hip Service, at Washington University in St Louis.
 Dr. Pascual has a broad background in basic sciences and clinical orthopedics research and has published more than 90 publications in highly rated journals, several book chapters and served on the editorial boards of several journals.
 Dr. Pascual did her Sports Fellowship at HSS (Hospital for Special Surgery) where she was team physician assistant for the Mets, the Knicks and served as part of the US Open Tennis staff.
 She also spent 3 years at the Cartilage Restoration Center at Rush Hospital under Dr. Brian Cole and Susan Chubinskaya.

 Over the last ten years, she has studied cartilage in depth with special focus in regeneration, prevention of osteoarthritis and new cell therapies.
 Her vision is to utilize her research findings to improve clinical practice and ultimately better patient outcomes.